mcrowder65/task-manager/README.md

 The technology used includes MongoDB, Express, AngularJS, and NodeJS.

-To create a reminder, sign up (don't trust my authentication with a password you use elsewhere), and in the Profile page, set your receiving email account to your email, or even your phone number, separated by commas.
+To create a reminder, sign up (don't trust my authentication with a password you use elsewhere), go to the Profile page, set your receiving email account to your email, and also your phone number if wanted, separated by commas.
 If you add your phone number, add it like so: 1112223333@provider.com

-Use the following instead of @provider.com<br>
+Use the following instead of @provider.com, depending on your mobile provider: <br>
 verizon: @vtext.com<br>
 t-mobile: @tmomail.net <br>
 at&t: @mms.att.net<br>